Ibexian/EastMeetsKitchen/_posts/2017-06-01-vegan-zongzi-chinese-steamed-bamboo-rice.md

 ### Directions

 1. Wash bamboo leaves and put into a large pot with water.
 Bring water to a boil and simmer leaves for 30 minutes.
 Drain and soak bamboo leaves in cold water for at least 4 hours or best, overnight.
-2. Meanwhile, add enough water to cover the glutinous rice, mung beans, and shiitake
+2. Meanwhile, add enough water to cover the glutinous rice, mung beans, and shiitake mushrooms.
+Leave for at least 4 hours or overnight to rehydrate.
+3. To marinate the faux meat, mix the faux meat, five spice powder, white pepper, salt, Shaoxing wine, sugar, soy sauce and vegan oyster sauce together.
+Once the mushrooms are hydrated enough, add it to this mixture.
+Leave for at least 4 hours or overnight.
+4. Drain the liquid from the rice, mung beans and mushrooms.
+Add the salt, soy sauce and oil seasoning to the rice and mix around.
+5. Dry bamboo leaves and with the shiny side up, place 2 bamboo leaves on top of one another.
+Follow the wrapping technique from the video for the rectangular or triangular zongzi.
+Once wrapped, tie with string.
+6. Place in a large pot and cover with water.
+Bring the water to a boil and lower heat.
+Cook for 4 hours until rice is soft.
+7. Cut string, unwrap zongzi and serve with soy sauce.

 </figure>